dbwebb-se/linux/exercises/exercise5.md

 5. The game should implement the following functionality
     - When the game start it must display a menu.
     - Player must be able to place a mark with given row, column - number
-    - Player must be able to quit by writing `Quit` or `exit`
+    - Player must be able to quit by either writing `Quit` or `Exit`
-    - The game must check if a player has won after every placed marker.
+    - The game must check if a player has won after every placed mark.
     - The game must display the game board after every placed mark.
     - When a player places a marker where a marker already exist it should display an error message telling the player it did something wrong.